 IoT analytics applies the familiar data analytics process to the connected sources of the IoT.
 When posed with the question of "What is data analytics," the answer must grow to accommodate the constant and enormous volume of streaming data.

 Additionally, the IoT analytics platform must ingest structured, semi-structured and unstructured data sets, and perform related tasks within strict time constraints.
 Many existing infrastructures can't handle the demands of IoT data volume and velocity.

 IoT analytics empower companies to make decisions based off data from connected devices.
 But with billions of IoT devices, the sheer volume of data demands specialized analytics.

 Snowflake and IoT Analytics

-Snowflake's built-for-the-cloud data platform and data warehouse provide the scalable architecture and ability to ingest diverse data sets needed to handle the processing and analyzing of IoT data.
+Snowflake's platform and data warehouse provide the scalable architecture and ability to ingest diverse data sets needed to handle the processing and analyzing of IoT data.
 It empowers users with the data analytics applications to uncover actionable insights quickly.